phobos/phobos/README.md

 ### <a name="usage-programmatically"></a> Programmatically

-Besides the handler and the producer, you can use `Listener` and `Executor`
+Besides the handler and the producer, you can use `Listener` and `Executor`.

-But first, call the method `configure` with the path of your configuration file
+First, call the method `configure` with the path of your configuration file

 ```ruby
 Phobos.configure('config/phobos.yml')